Noether normalization lemma

 When k is infinite, such a branched covering map can be constructed by taking a general projection from an affine space containing X to a d-dimensional subspace.

-More generally, in the language of schemes, the theorem can equivalently be stated as follows: every affine k-scheme (of finite type) X is finite over an affine n-dimensional space.
-The theorem can be refined to include a chain of ideals of R (equivalently, closed subsets of X) that are finite over the affine coordinate subspaces of the appropriate dimensions.
+More generally, in the language of schemes, the theorem can equivalently be stated as: every affine k-scheme (of finite type) X is finite over an affine n-dimensional space.
+The theorem can be refined to include a chain of ideals of R (equivalently, closed subsets of X) that are finite over the affine coordinate subspaces of the corresponding dimensions.

-The form of the Noether normalization lemma stated above can be used as an important step in proving Hilbert's Nullstellensatz.
-This gives it further geometric importance, at least formally, as the Nullstellensatz underlies the development of much of classical algebraic geometry.
-The theorem is also an important tool in establishing the notions of Krull dimension for k-algebras.
+The Noether normalization lemma can be used as an important step in proving Hilbert's Nullstellensatz, one of the most fundamental results of classical algebraic geometry.
+The normalization theorem is also an important tool in establishing the notions of Krull dimension for k-algebras.

-Proof
+Statement and proof

+Theorem.
+(Noether Normalization Lemma) Let k be a field and $A=k[y_1',...,y_m']$ be a finitely generated k-algebra.
+Then for some integer d, $0\leq d\leq m$, there exist $y_1,\ldots,y_d\in A$ algebraically independent over k such that A is finite (i.e., finitely generated as a module) over $k[y_1,\ldots,y_d]$ (the integer d is then equal to the Krull dimension of A).
+If A is an integral domain, then d is also the transcendence degree of the field of fractions of A over k.

-The following proof is due to Nagata and is taken from Mumford's red book.
-A proof in the geometric flavor is also given in the page 127 of the red book and this mathoverflow thread.
+The following proof is due to Nagata and appears in Mumford's red book.
+A more geometric proof is given on page 176 of the red book.